payamgerami/identify-fraud-from-enron-email/README.md

 __4.__ What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 (Some algorithms don’t have parameters that you need to tune--if this is the case for the one you picked, identify and briefly explain how you would have done it if you used, say, a decision tree classifier). [relevant rubric item: “tune the algorithm”]

 __Parameters Tuning__
 Tuning is the process of altering algorithm parameters to effect performance.
 Poor tuning can result in poor algorithm performance.
 It can also result in an algorithm that gives reasonable performance but is not efficient.
+The goal is to set the parameters to optimal values so that it gives the best performance in terms of accuracy, precision and recall.

 I used GridSearchCV for parameter tuning.
 GridSearchCV allows us to construct a grid of all the combinations of parameters, tries each combination, and then reports back the best combination/model.